-Children and young people have often been referred to as the hidden or forgotten victims of domestic abuse.
+Children and young people are often referred to as the hidden victims of domestic abuse.
 In recent years however, recognition that children and young people are impacted upon by domestic abuse has spread, and policy and practice has begun to develop accordingly.
 It is important to remember that whole families suffer from domestic abuse.

 For every woman experiencing abuse in the home there will usually be children who are also suffering.
 The experiences of these children and young people are often overlooked.

 Domestic Abuse affects everyone in the family in different ways.
 It can be hard to talk about what is happening to you.
 It can be difficult to make sense of it.

 One of the most effective ways to help you children is by keeping yourself safe.